CHECK OUT ALL OUR SPRING ACTIVITIES!

-The Cross Country Course and all the jumps are now closed.
-It will remain closed for the rest of the winter and will re-open in late Spring (mid-June).
+The Cross Country Course and all the jumps are closed until later in the spring.
+The whole course usually opens in late June.
 Please check here for any updates and thanks for your co-operation.

 THE RINGS ARE FOR MOUNTED RIDING & GRAZING ONLY

 SERIOUS DAMAGE HAS BEEN DONE TO THE FOOTING IN THE PAST BY LUNGING AND OTHER SIMILAR ACTIVITIES.

 The rings, trails and fields are open for your hacking pleasure ONLY when the footing is firm enough... please use mowed paths only in every field and be considerate and do not damage the footing.
 Trailer parking is in the gravel parking area near the rings, accessed through the main entrance.
 Please remove all your hay and manure when you go, as we share this area with other activities.

 ATHLETIC FIELDS ACTIVITIES: All is quiet right now for baseball, soccer, lacrosse and rugby on the 4 athletic fields at Pipestave HIll.
 The WNRDC has created a calendar/chart (CLICK HERE for 2013 calendar as an example, 2014 calendar to be posted as soon as available) of these activities to help you determine when activities are occurring.